SHRINK Your Waistline with THESE 5 Drinks (Yum!)

 Their recommendations change with their financial interests.

-So today, I want to give you advice you won’t hear from any mainstream outlets.
+So today, I want to give you the advice you won’t hear from any mainstream outlets.

 It’s about how to drink for better health.
 You already know that water, coffee, and tea are good for you.

-So I’ve skipped those and included five other little-known beverages that deliver BIG benefits for your mind, your body, and your overall wellbeing.
+So I’ve skipped those and included five other little-known beverages that deliver BIG benefits for your mind, body, and overall well-being.

 They’re pretty tasty, too.

 If you’re focused on making good eating choices—and ignoring what you’re drinking—you’re shooting yourself in your foot.